 FSJ: How does the School of Language Studies recruit, hire and evaluate instructors?
 One common criticism of FSI's language courses is that the emphasis is on hiring native speakers rather than finding people who can teach.
 KP: We really try to hire folks who are not only native speakers but who have some teaching experience as well.
 We also do our own orientation for all new (and existing) teachers, including pedagogical training to make sure that they understand effective teaching methods and what we're trying to get across.
 And every other Wednesday afternoon, there is a wide-ranging program of in-service staff training and development.

-About half our language instructors are contractors, so that we can adjust staffing levels to match fluctuating demands for particular languages.
-We do try to get feedback from the students about the teaching qualifications of their instructors.
+About half our language instructors are contractors, so that we can adjust staffing levels to match fluctuating www.suiteamerica.com HOME TO GOVERNMENT PEOPLE ON THE MOVE Our new website is easier than ever to use.